Optimal distance query reconstruction for graphs without long induced cycles: Introduction

+This removes the $(1/\log\log n)$ factor compared to the information-theoretic lower bound.
+Moreover, we achieve both the correct dependence on $n$ and the correct dependency on $\Delta$ (namely $\Delta/\log \Delta$) for the term in front of $n\log n$.
+This is shown by our following result. \begin{restatable}{theorem}{treerec} For all $\Delta\geq 4$, there exists a deterministic algorithm to reconstruct trees of maximum degree at most $\Delta$ on $n$ vertices using $ \Delta n\log_\Delta n +(\Delta +2)n$ queries. \end{restatable} For the class of trees of maximum degree $3$, the algorithm from Theorem \ref{thm:tree_rec} for maximum degree $\Delta=4$ is still optimal up to a multiplicative constant (by our Theorem \ref{thm:lowerboundnlogn} applied with $\Delta=3$).

+\cref{thm:lowerboundnlogn} and \cref{thm:tree_rec} show both the deterministic and randomised distance query complexity of $n$-vertex trees of maximum degree $\Delta$ are $\Theta(\Delta n\log_\Delta n)$ for various ranges of $\Delta$.
+However, we expect that the randomised complexity will be slightly lower in terms of the multiplicative constant.
+Towards this, we also show that randomness can be exploited in our algorithm of Theorem \ref{thm:tree_rec} in order to use $\frac12\Delta n\log_\Delta n +(\Delta+1+\log_2n) n$ queries in expectation.

+Our algorithm extends to chordal graphs and beyond.
+A graph is called \textit{$k$-chordal} if it has no induced cycles of length at least $k+1$.
+This gives an extension of chordal graphs (which are $3$-chordal graphs).
+No (randomised nor deterministic) algorithms were previously known with $o(n^{3/2})$ query complexity for $k$-chordal $n$-vertex graphs for $k\geq 5$. \begin{restatable}{theorem}{kchordal} There exists a deterministic algorithm to reconstruct $n$-vertex $k$-chordal graphs of maximum degree at most $\Delta$ using $O_{\Delta,k}(n \log n)$ queries. \end{restatable} Since permutation graphs and AT-free graphs are known to be $5$-chordal and $6$-chordal respectively (see \cite{corneil1997asteroidal,dourisboure2007tree}), our results pinpoint the (randomised and deterministic) query complexity for those graph classes to $\Theta_{\Delta}(n\log n)$.

-Kannan, Mathieu, and Zhou \cite{KannanMZ14,mathieu2013graph} designed a randomised algorithm with query complexity $\Tilde{O}_{\Delta}(n^{3/2})$, where the subscript denotes the constant may depend on $\Delta$ and $\Tilde{O}(f(n))$ is a short-cut for $O(f(n)\operatorname{polylog}(n))$.
+\paragraph{Previous algorithms and new algorithmic insight} Kannan, Mathieu, and Zhou \cite{KannanMZ14,mathieu2013graph} designed a randomised algorithm with query complexity $\Tilde{O}_{\Delta}(n^{3/2})$, where the subscript denotes the constant may depend on $\Delta$ and $\Tilde{O}(f(n))$ is a short-cut for $O(f(n)\operatorname{polylog}(n))$.
 In the same article, they give randomised algorithms for chordal graphs and outerplanar graphs with a quasi-linear query complexity $O_{\Delta}(n\log^3 n)$.
-Rong, Li, Yang and Wang \cite{rong21} improved the randomised query complexity for chordal graphs to $O_{\Delta}(n\log^2 n)$.
+Rong, Li, Yang, and Wang \cite{rong21} improved the randomised query complexity for chordal graphs to $O_{\Delta}(n\log^2 n)$.
 Their algorithm only requires a weaker type of oracle and applies to graphs without induced cycles of length at least 5.
-The best known lower bound (for bounded degree graphs) is from \cite{KannanMZ14}: by an information-theoretic argument, $\Omega(n \log n/\log\log n)$ queries are needed to reconstruct $n$-vertex trees of maximum degree 3.
+Our algorithm extends the class of graphs and shaves off a $\log n$-factor, achieving the best possible dependence on $n$ by our Theorem \ref{thm:lowerboundnlogn}.
+Low chordality has also been used in other works for designing efficient algorithms (e.g. routing schemes \cite{dourisboure2005compact}, computing maximal independent sets or maximal packings, etcetera \cite{gartland2021finding,pilipczuk2021quasi}).